-Building and Works Permit Applications (including fee payments) are to be lodged with the ABC, using the applicable ABC Building or Works Permit application form (refer Appendix D or E), together with the following information:
+NB: Building and Works Permit Applications (including fee payments) are to be lodged with the Airport Building Controller (ABC), through Jandakot airport Holdings using the applicable JAH Building / Works Permit application form together with the following information:

 - Detailed construction documentation including plans and specifications (in hard and electronic copy format). - Details of all materials, colours and finishes. - A Construction Environmental Management Plan (CEMP) to cover the works period.
 (Refer Appendix B for guidelines on this requirement). - Detail showing intended building, signage and carpark lighting compliant with Civil Aviation Safety Authority Manual of Standards (MOS) 139, Chapter 9, Section 9.21.